 OLCI: L1 geometric and radiometric inter-comparison

 We take advantage of the tandem configuration to assess the consistency of geometry and radiometry between OLCI-A and OLCI-B. First, the L1 data from OLCI A and B is ortho-rectified on a common gird and converted to TOA reflectances.
 Smile correction is applied to remove the impact of known spectral response differences on the atmospheric Rayleigh signal.
-Finally, careful cloud flagging is applied.
-At this point, it becomes possible to directly compare the instrument measurements.
+Comparison statitstics are then computed according to the class of scene: cloud, land, water.

 OLCI: Inter-sensor uncertainty quantification and application to trend estimation in a synthetic dataset